World War 2 KS2 to KS4 – D-Day and VE Day teaching resources

-World War II will never cease to be relevant, and sadly, with everything that’s been going on in the world in recent years it’s scarily easy to draw parallels between then and now.
+World War 2 will never cease to be relevant.
+Sadly, with everything that’s been going on in the world in recent years it’s scarily easy to draw parallels between then and now.

 But, of course, that’s no reason to shy away from it.
 If anything, it means the opposite.
 It’s an important topic, but it’s just as important to deliver lessons sensitively and age-appropriately to your class.

-With Victory in Europe Day taking place on 8 May, and D-Day on 6 June, these are great opportunities to not only understand the past (and, in turn, the present) but to see the hope and goodness that can eventually emerge from such dark times.
+Victory in Europe Day and D-Day are great opportunities to not only understand the past (and, in turn, the present) but to see the hope and goodness that can eventually emerge from such dark times.